willjp/vim-taskmage/README.rst

 ========

-A simple plaintext task manager, allowing you to structure your tasks into files and file-sections, and edit them using a syntax inspired by ReStructuredText.
+A simple plaintext task manager, allowing you to edit tasks in plaintext lists (quick to edit, no metadata clutter), and store metadata in json files (for genrating reports, searching by date, etc).
 Inspired by git and taskwarrior.